 On Giving Tuesday 2017 I chose to give to a cause that has deep meaning to me.
 I established the William K. Berenson Endowed Scholarship at my alma mater, Southern Methodist University Dedman School of Law.
-The gift of $150,000.00 will fund scholarships for students from Fort Worth, where I have lived for almost 40 years and proudly call home.
+The gift of $150,000.00 will fund scholarships for students from Fort Worth, where I have lived for the last 40 years and proudly call home.

 I earned my juris doctor degree from SMU in 1979.
 The endowment gives me the opportunity to express my gratitude to the institution and individuals that made my career possible.

 Few scholarships were available back then.
 I worked part-time jobs to pay for school and at times did not own a car.
 Earning my law degree was a struggle, but I was determined to follow my dreams.
 A scholarship would have made law school less stressful.
 I hope my endowed scholarships will make law school more accessible for some hardworking students from Fort Worth.

 I began my legal career working as an insurance defense attorney for a larger law firm in Fort Worth.
 However I knew that I wanted to help individuals rather than big corporations and insurance companies and opened my own personal injury law firm in 1982.
 For over 36 years I have been blessed to have a successful practice and am now thrilled to give back to SMU Law School and my Fort Worth community.

 I am also grateful to SMU for giving my daughter a full academic scholarship for her bachelor’s degree and offering her additional funds to earn her master’s degree in accounting.
 Marissa is enjoying her position as a CPA at a well-known corporation in Dallas.Supporting young students in our community

 Over the past four decades, I have strived to make a difference in my community.
 One of my strongest passions is education.